 Fire has many properties which make it beneficial to life.
 The ability to manage fire has been credited as one of the key points in the success of humans as a species.
 When we think of uses for fire, our first thoughts are for cooking and heating, but it has also played an important role in managing the natural landscape, propulsion and signalling.

 The issue is that when fire isn’t carefully managed it is extremely hazardous.
 In the right conditions, flames and smoke can spread rapidly and cause considerable damage to people, property and the environment.
-Fires can be accidently or intentionally started, but once alight the heat and poor visibility can make it difficult for people to escape or fight the flames.
+Fires can be accidentally or intentionally started, but once alight the heat and poor visibility can make it difficult for people to escape or fight the flames.

 The best way to minimise the risk of fire is to take the threat seriously and put in place fire prevention measures.
 Understanding potential triggers, installing fire alarms, smoke alarms and other devices along with making and sharing fire safety plans are all ways to reduce the risk.